liangwuweb/rag/labs.md

 code vectordb.py
 ```

 2. For purposes of not having to load a lot of data and documents, we've *seeded* some random data strings in the file that we're loosely referring to as *documents*.
-These can be seen in the *docdata* section of the file.
+These can be seen in the *datadocs* section of the file.
 ![data docs](./images/gaidd47.png?raw=true "Data docs")

 3. Likewise, we've added some metadata in the way of categories for the data items.
 These can be seen in the categories section.